nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Enrol dog into program with: `enrol d/2 p/3` and `enrol d/4 p/5`

     1. Test case: `drop d/2 d/4 p/3 p/5 ` <br>
-        Expected: Error messaging stating that droplment of multiple dogs from multiple programs is not supported.
+        Expected: Error messaging stating that dropping of multiple dogs from multiple programs is not supported.

 1. Invalid drop command